chrissimpkins/glue-docs/_build/html/_sources/install.txt

 		"glue_userpath" : "/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin"
 	}

-To find your own PATH variable settings, Linux/Unix (including Mac OSX) users can enter the command ``echo $PATH`` in your terminal.
-Windows users can enter the command ``ECHO %PATH%`` in cmd.exe.
-Windows users should escape the backward slash characters in their PATH string like this:
+Windows users can enter the command ``ECHO %PATH%`` in cmd.exe to view their PATH string.
+Enter this in the Glue settings file and escape the backward slash characters in the PATH string like this:

+**Windows**

 .. code:: json